spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    d. ``some_week`` of class ``temporal_block``.

 #.
-Finally, create the following objects to get unit flow results back from Spine Opt:
+Finally, create the following objects to get results back from Spine Opt:

    a. ``my_report`` of class ``report``.